CabrilloRoboticsClub/cabrillo_rov_2023/doc/shutdown-procedure.md

 1. switch the `POWER IN` switch too `OFF`

-1. unplug the IEC-C13 Cable from the IEC-C14 power entry socket.
+1. unplug the Deck power Cable (IEC-C13) from the power entry socket (IEC-C14).

 1. unplug the xbox controller and coil its cable and secure it with the velcro tie